raspberrypilearning/getting-started-with-git/worksheet.md

 	![](images/pull2.png)

-1. You commit message will be there, but you can change it and even add a more detailed description if you like.
+1. Your commit message will be there, but you can change it and even add a more detailed description if you like.

 	![](images/pull3.png)